 In some cases, that is the United States.

-Under President Donald Trump the Republicans introduced the 2018 Tax Cuts & Jobs Act, slashing corporate taxes to 21% from roughly 35%.
+US President Donald Trump introduced the 2018 Tax Cuts & Jobs Act, slashing corporate taxes to 21% from roughly 35%.
 A US company putting a division in Ontario today would be taxed at 26.5%, Gibney says.
 And that 5% difference is “absolutely” having an impact in how deals are structured.

 “Businesses that otherwise would have come into Canada, we’re now trying to structure into the US because of the 21% corporate tax rate.
 I’ve had clients — Canadian and American — who want to put a new division in and the question is where?